top of page

 CONTINUING EDUCATION FOR EMDR BASIC TRAINING

 The Road Less Traveled Counseling Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Psychologists receive 46 CEs for the EMDR Basic Training Part I & II .
-The Road Less Traveled Counseling maintains responsibility for these programs and its content.
+The Road Less Traveled Counseling Center maintains responsibility for this program and its content.
 National Board for Certified Counselors (NBCC): The Road Less Traveled Counseling Center has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 7043.
 Programs that do not qualify for NBCC credit are clearly identified.
 The Road Less Traveled Counseling Center is solely responsible for all aspects of the programs.
 EMDR Basic Training qualifies for 46 hours of NBCC CE hours.
-Colorado Department of Regulatory Agencies (DORA): In Colorado, this training qualifies for all 40 hours of DORA continuing education.
-It consists of 20 hours of coursework, 10 hours of group learning, and 10 hours of supervision.
-Pending approval from ASWB-ACE.
+Colorado Department of Regulatory Agencies (DORA): In Colorado, this training qualifies for all 46 hours of DORA continuing education.
+It consists of 26 hours of coursework, 10 hours of group learning, and 10 hours of supervision.
+Check your local licensing board to inquire about whether this training qualifies for your licensing requirements.

 EMDRIA-Approved Trainer